vincenzomazzeo/swagger-codegen-maven-plugin/README.md

 - Fixed Swagger Codegen bug [#3720](https://github.com/swagger-api/swagger-codegen/issues/3720)
 - Inheritance of the Model classes from external Model classes.

-  It is possible for a Model class to extend an external class specifying the alias of the super class in the extension `x-superClass`:
+  It is possible for a Model class to extend an external class specifying the alias of the super class in the extension `x-nt-super-class`:
   ```
     TestModel:
-      x-superClass:
+      x-nt-super-class:
         - AbstractModel
       type: object
       properties: [...]
   ```
 - Usage of external Model classes as fields of the internal Model and as parameters/response of the API's.

-  It is possible for a Model class to have one or more external classes as field type by specifying the type of the field as `string` and the alias of the external type in the extension `x-type`:
+  It is possible for a Model class to have one or more external classes as field type by specifying the type of the field as `string` and the alias of the external type in the extension `x-nt-type`:
   ```
     TestModel:
       [...]